 The ladies at church used to say their husbands were the head but they were the neck.
 Then they’d giggle at each other and smile knowingly.

 I thought they were weird.
 But, I was a just a kid and they seemed silly.
 Necks and heads and whatever.
 So 1954.
 Women and men are equals.
-My public school and Hollywood indoctrination informed me that the only thing differentiating woman and men is anopportunity and drive.
-All women had been denied opportunity to prove how we were going to rule the world and it was our right and responsibility to show up the men determined to oppress us.
+My public school and Hollywood indoctrination informed me that the only thing differentiating woman and men is an opportunity and drive.
+They said aaboutll women had been denied opportunity to prove how we were going to rule the world and it was our right and responsibility to show up the men determined to oppress us.

 But, early in life, I fell in love, married and promptly forgot all the things I had ever heard about marriage or men and women because we “knew it all”.
 Simply put, we just needed to “figure out our own relationship” and “define our own parameters”.

 As time passed, I avoided any discussion about the term “submission”.
 It seemed archaic and demeaning.
 Slaves submit.
 Sexual deviants submit.
 Weak people submit.
 It was more than a little embarrassing to hear older women talk about it as though it mattered.
 Not to me.

 I am woman.
 Hear me roar.
 Or something.